Backlash erupts after United passenger gets yanked off overbooked flight

 CEO gives no apology, praises employees

-In an internal memo, CEO Oscar Munoz defended his employees, saying the passenger kept trying to resist even after he was removed and ran back into the plane.
+In an internal memo, CEO Oscar Munoz defended his employees, saying the passenger kept trying to resist after he was removed -- and ran back into the plane.

 "Our employees followed established procedures for dealing with situations like this," Munoz wrote.
 "While I deeply regret this situation arose, I also emphatically stand behind all of you, and I want to commend you for continuing to go above and beyond to ensure we fly right.